History of St. Paul's Episcopal Chapel,

-Previously the land of the indigenous Creek Nation, the Magnolia Springs area was first colonized as part of a Spanish land grant.
-After the Civil War, the community became a popular destination for many of the soldiers who fought on both sides, and their families' descendants.
+The Magnolia Springs area was originally the land of the indigenous Creek Nation.
+It was first colonized as part of a Spanish land grant.
+After the Civil War, the community became a popular destination for many of the soldiers (who fought on both sides) and their descendants.
 In the years that followed, homes, inns and businesses sprang up along the banks of the Magnolia River.
-The water from the nearby natural springs was declared "the purest in the world" and the Magnolia River is recognized as an “Outstanding Alabama Water” even today.
+The water from the nearby natural springs was declared "the purest in the world".
+Today, the Magnolia River is still recognized as an “Outstanding Alabama Waterway”.

 Miss Gertrude Smith, a native of Illinois, moved to Magnolia Springs in the late nineteenth century.
 Finding no Episcopal church nearby, she began hosting Sunday School classes in her home.
 Mr. and Mrs. Otis Lyman donated land for a community hall and church near the turn of the 20th century.
 The community hall was constructed in 1894.
 Sunday School classes were held in the hall until a church could be built.
-Funds raised by Miss Smith, her sister, Ida Gates, and others in the community were used to build the present chapel.
-It was completed in 1902, with labor donated by those who would attend.
-The chapel’s architecture was influenced by the Late Gothic Revival and was built of heart pine, cut on-site.
+Funds raised by Miss Smith, her sister, Ida Gates, and others in the community joined together to build the present chapel.
+It was completed in 1902.
+The chapel’s architecture was influenced by the Late Gothic Revival and was built of heart pine, much of it harvested, cut and crafted on-site.
 Handmade pews and simple furnishings completed the chapel.
-After construction, a rustic cross of magnolia leaves was placed high above the altar.
-The cross has remained untouched and is still in place today where it continues to mellow to a lovely aged patina.

-The chapel was strongly built, able to withstand one hurricane after another, including a particularly violent one in 1906.
-In 1916, the building was placed on a strengthened foundation after another yet another hurricane caused some shifting in the structure.
+The chapel was solidly built, able to withstand one hurricane after another– including a particularly violent one in 1906.
+Another massive hurricane swept through the region in 1916 and caused the structure to shift.
+The chapel was fortified on a strengthened foundation and has survived intact through the years.

-During the 1960s, the Episcopal Dioscese of Alabama considered closing the little chapel.
+During the 1960s, the Episcopal Diocese of Alabama considered closing the little chapel.
 The Rev. F. Stanford Persons pleaded to allow the chapel to remain open—and so it did.
-By the late 1990s, construction had begun on our new Parish Hall—with a fully equipped professional kitchen, classrooms, restrooms, offices, sacristy, and vesting room.
-Blending seamlessly with the beautiful old chapel, the new addition looks as though it had been there all along.
+By the late 1990s, construction began on our Parish Hall.
+The expanded space offers a fully-equipped professional kitchen, classrooms, restrooms, offices, sacristy, and vesting room.
+Blending seamlessly with the beautiful old chapel, the Parish Hall looks as though it had been there all along.
 It was dedicated on August 5, 2001.

 The chapel is listed on the National Register of Historic Places and the Alabama Registers of Historic Places.

 In mid-August of 1915, the cargo/passenger ship, "Marowijine", sailed from Belize bound for the port of New Orleans.
-The ship was lost to a hurricane somewhere in the Carribean or the Gulf of Mexico.
+The ship was lost in the 1915 Galveston Hurricane somewhere in the Caribbean or the Gulf of Mexico.
 No one aboard survived, including a young mother and her 3-year-old son.

 The cross on the altar bears the inscription: